Get data into an Edge Processor using HTTP Event Collector

 - To secure the HEC receiver in your Edge Processors by requiring incoming HTTP requests to be authenticated using a HEC token, do the following:

-- In the Token authentication section, select Edit.
+- In the Token authentication section, select New token.

 Make sure to add the correct HEC token.
 If an invalid HEC token is used for token authentication, there could be possible data loss during the time of data ingestion.
-See Troubleshoot the Edge Processor solution for more information. - Select Save.
+See Troubleshoot the Edge Processor solution for more information. - (Optional) In the Source field enter a

 Send data to an Edge Processor using HEC